ronancpl/HeavenMS/docs/feature_list.md

 * Player being given free access to any character of any account once they have authenticated their account on login phase.
 * Player being given permission to delete any character of any account once they have authenticated their account on login phase.
 * Player being able to start/complete any quest freely.
-* Several assynchronous-oriented explots patched, highlights on those involving Fredrick & Duey.
+* Several assynchronous-oriented exploits patched, highlights on those involving Fredrick & Duey.

 Localhost: